berkomeratay/DailyScheduleApp/README.md

 # DailyScheduleApp
 Daily Schedule App to be converted to an Android App.
-A very basic App that takes time and event as inputs and stores them in a csv folder.
+A very basic App that takes time and event as inputs and stores them in a csv file as a database.
 User can reset the schedule as she pleases with a button.